randax/kafka-streams-workshop/README.md

     curl -X POST -H 'Content-Type: application/json' -d @./kafka-connect/elasticsearch-sink-books.json http://dockerhost:8085/connectors

 Try the search app again, and feel the joy.

-It's time to ask Karina to buy you a cappuccino!
+### Test the pipeline
+As one last thing, let's validate that updates to the postgres data is propagated all the way to Elastic.
+First, search up Steinbeck's book _The Pearl_.
+It is listed without description.
+Now, let's try to add the missing description:

+    update book set description='The story, first published in 1947, follows a pearl diver, Kino, and explores man''s purpose as well as greed, defiance of societal norms, and evil.
+Steinbeck''s inspiration was a Mexican folk tale from La Paz, Baja California Sur, Mexico, which he had heard in a visit to the formerly pearl-rich region in 1940.' where isbn='9780140042320';

+Try the same search again, and this time the book should include a description.

 ## Exercise 2